 Welcome to visit my group home page!
 It is a

-nano-devices and sensors using novel
+characterization of semiconductor devices and sensors using novel

-nano-materials.
-The graduates in my research
+nanoscale materials.
+The graduates in my

 outstanding people!
 Please feel free to send me